 - Once your completed application has been received, COAST will contact you and conduct a phone interview.
 During the phone interview, you will be asked questions about your functional abilities and limitations that may keep you from independently using bus services for some or all of your trips.

-- COAST will set up a time to meet with you and discuss the service with you.
-This visit will take place at your residence in a COAST paratransit vehicle.
+- Upon request, COAST can set up a time to meet with you and discuss the service with you in person.
+This visit would take place at your residence in a COAST paratransit vehicle.
+Please let COAST staff know if you would like to request an in-person meeting.

 - Within 21 days following the phone interview and verification of disability, you will receive a decision regarding your eligibility by mail.